duyahoang/networking-guide/README.md

    - Known for quick convergence and efficient routing based on the shortest path.

 2. **OSPF Areas and Hierarchical Design:**
-   - OSPF employs areas to reduce routing overhead and improve scalability.
+   - OSPF uses areas to reduce routing overhead and improve scalability.
    - Backbone area (Area 0) is central in OSPF's hierarchical design.
+      - All areas have to be  connected to the backbone physically or via virtual links.
-   - OSPF routers categorized as backbone routers, area border routers (ABRs), and autonomous system boundary routers (ASBRs).
+   - OSPF routers are categorized as backbone routers, area border routers (ABRs), and autonomous system boundary routers (ASBRs).

 3. **Link-State Database and LSAs:**
    - Maintains a link-state database (LSDB) for storing network topology information.